 Aimee Peake has been active in the antiquarian book business for over 20 years.
 She got her start in the business during her days as a philosophy student at the University of Manitoba, as an apprentice to Michael Park, proprietor of one of Canada’s premier Antiquarian bookstores, Greenfield Books.
 After several years of part-time tutelage, in 2001 she undertook management of the newly-opened Bison Books.
 Here she spread her wings and eventually took over, becoming a partner in 2007 and assuming sole proprietorship in 2010.
 In 2018, Aimee purchased Greenfield Books.
 She moved the contents into Bison Books and endeavours to do justice to the standards of professionalism set by her mentor.
 Over the years she has had the benefit of many professional development seminars, including the Colorado Antiquarian Book Seminar.

-Aimee is President of the Winnipeg Association of Secondhand Bookstores, a board member of the Antiquarian Booksellers Association of Canada, and an affiliate of the International League of Antiquarian Booksellers.
+Aimee is President of the Winnipeg Association of Secondhand Bookstores, a board member of the Antiquarian Booksellers Association of Canada, and an affiliate of the International League of Antiquarian Booksellers, and adheres to the ILAB Code of Ethics.

 She also manages Dominion Auctions, a long-established and well-reputed art and antique auction house, which also offers appraisal and estate dissolution services.